papis/papis/PACKAGING.md

 Wheels
 ------

-Papis uses the standard `pyproject.toml`-based format using `hatchling` as a build backend.
+Papis uses the standard `pyproject.toml`-based format and `hatchling` as a build backend.
 Wheels can be generated using
 ```
 python -m build --wheel --skip-dependency-check .